nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Deletes a student from TAPA.

-Format: `delete STUDENT_INDEX`
+Format: `delete STUDENT_INDEX` (or) `delete i/STUDENT_ID`

-* The student corresponding to the index (specified after the `delete` command) will be removed from TAPA.
+* The student corresponding to the index or matriculation number (specified after the `delete` command) will be removed from TAPA.
-* An error message will be displayed to the user if the specified index is a negative number or larger than the number of students in TAPA.
+* An error message will be displayed to the user if the specified index is a negative number or larger than the number of students in TAPA, or there is no student with the specified matriculation number.

 Example:
 * `delete 10`
     * A student named John (whose list index is “10”) is deleted from TAPA.
+* `delete i/A0123456Z`
+    * A student named John whose matriculation number is "A0123456Z" is deleted from TAPA.

 ### Finding a student: `find`